-The City's Six-Year Transportation Improvement Program (TIP) calls for ten projects over the period 2016 to 2021, including four (4) projects to construct or replace curb, gutter and sidewalks - as well as two asphalt overlay projects.
-This TIP builds upon the analysis and projection of needed projects and available revenue found in the Capital Facilities Element.
-The estimated expenditure would be \$1,311,000.
+The City's Six-Year Transportation Improvement Program (TIP) calls for six projects over the period 2007 to 2012, including four (4) projects to construct or replace curb, gutter and sidewalks - as well as two asphalt overlay projects.19 This TIP builds upon the analysis and projection of needed projects and available revenue found in the Capital Facilities Element.
+The estimated expenditure would be \$504,000.
 The next section as well as the Capital Facilities Element discusses alternative revenue sources for funding these projects.

-&lt;sup>17 See Appendix F for the detailed Six Year TIP.
+19 See Appendix F for the detailed Six Year TIP.
+CITY OF BRIER